-- the Maude Termination Tool (MTT) [47, 46] can be used to prove termination of functional modules (see Section 11.4); - the Maude Church-Rosser Checker (CRC) [54, 56, 30, 48] can be used to check the Church-Rosser property of unconditional functional modules (see Section 11.4); - the Maude Coherence Checker (ChC) [55, 56] can be used to check the coherence (or ground coherence) of unconditional system modules (see Section 11.4); and - the Maude Sufficient Completeness Checker (SCC) [83] can be used to check that defined functions have been fully defined in terms of constructors (see Sections 4.4.3 and 11.4).
+- the Maude Termination Tool (MTT) [46, 45] can be used to prove termination of functional modules (see Section 11.4); - the Maude Church-Rosser Checker (CRC) [53, 55, 30, 47] can be used to check the Church-Rosser property of unconditional functional modules (see Section 11.4); - the Maude Coherence Checker (ChC) [54, 55] can be used to check the coherence (or ground coherence) of unconditional system modules (see Section 11.4); and - the Maude Sufficient Completeness Checker (SCC) [82] can be used to check that defined functions have been fully defined in terms of constructors (see Sections 4.4.3 and 11.4).

 These tools are integrated in what is called the Maude Formal Environment (MFE), available at https://github.com/maude-team/MFE.
-Furthermore, if we are dealing with rewriting logic specifications of real-time and hybrid systems, we can use the Real-Time Maude tool to both simulate such specifications and to perform search and model-checking analysis of their LTL properties [119, 120].
+Furthermore, if we are dealing with rewriting logic specifications of real-time and hybrid systems, we can use the Real-Time Maude tool to both simulate such specifications and to perform search and model-checking analysis of their LTL properties [122, 123].
+You can find information on how to use each of these tools in their corresponding web sites.